Carpenters Retirement Plan

 15.6.3 Fresh Start Option.
 The fresh start option shall apply for Plan withdrawals occurring on or after January 1, 2007, by substituting the Plan Year ending December 31, 2006, for the Plan Year ending before September 26, 1980 (ERISA § 4211(c)(5)(E)).

-- the ratio of Plan assets to benefits paid for the Plan Year preceding the withdrawal was at least 8 to 1;
+- the ratio of Plan assets to benefits paid for the Plan Year preceding the first Plan Year for which the employer was required to contribute was at least 8 to 1;

 - the Individual Employer had an obligation to contribute to the Plan for no more than five years;